 Most importantly, the responsible use of a secured credit card can reflect positively on a consumer’s credit report and credit score.
 Most issuers of secured cards report data to the same top three credit bureaus that they do for unsecured card accounts.
-Building a stronger credit history is the key benefit of a secured card, as it can increase the chances a consumer is approved for different financial products.
+Building a stronger credit history is the key benefit of a secured card, as it can increase the chances a consumer is approved for (link: //learn/about-loans/how-personal-loans-can-help-borrowers-with-poor-credit text: different financial products).

 Overcoming bad credit can be difficult, which is why a secured credit card can be advantageous for certain consumers.
 With its various benefits, a secured credit card can help someone get on the right track in building or rebuilding their credit, while improving their chances of getting approved for more functional credit cards in the future.